W. S. Senior: Writing

 Senior was a fine classical scholar with a remarkable gift for conveying his own enthusiasm for the best in literature to those who were privileged to be his students.
 In the opinion of good judges, he was the best English poet Sri Lanka has produced – for though he wrote when at Marlborough and Balliol, his best work was done in Sri Lanka and for Sri Lanka (then Ceylon).
 A book of his verse was published under the title Vita Magistra (1937).
 A common vein in many of his finest pieces is an appreciation of the diversity and beauty that is Sri Lanka.

-Rev Senior also has the distinction of being the author of the Hymn for Ceylon as well as the Hymn of Trinity College, Kandy and that of St. John's College, Jaffna.
+Senior also has the distinction of being the author of the Hymn for Ceylon as well as the Hymn of Trinity College, Kandy and that of St. John's College, Jaffna.
 His best known work however is the soul-stirring epic, The Call of Lanka, which many consider to be arguably the finest poem dealing with Sri Lanka ever written.